 This post includes affiliate links, which means I get a small commission if you make a purchase.
 For more information, click HERE.Thanks for supporting Whistle and Ivy!

-I think I am a fan of classics.
-These crochet mary janes are definitely classic.
+These crochet Mary janes baby shoes are definitely classic.
 When I set out to design these, I knew I wanted something cute and quick.
 These crochet baby booties fit the bill.
 Not only will you love everyone’s “oohs ” and “ahhhs” over how cute they are, you will love that you can crochet a pair in under an hour.
-Plus, the little dot gives just the right amount of contrast to make these little crochet baby shoes extra adorable.
+Plus, the little dot (flower?) gives an extra bit of contrast to make these little crochet baby shoes extra adorable

 You can either make the button functional or decorative, it’s your choice!
 Either way, be sure to seal the threads with super glue or clear nail polish so there is no risk of the button coming off.